Top 4 Kawasaki Z900rs Problems With Quick Solutions Discussed

 • If there’s any remaining coolant and engine oil, drain it with a hose.
 Or, turn the bike to the side to drain the coolant water.

 • Finally, run tap water to remove traces of the older coolant and flushing compound.
-Let the tank reservoir dry.
+Let the tank range reservoir dry.

 • Now, fill it up with the new engine oil and coolant.
 You may use the Samco Silicone Coolant Kit to finish the coolant replacement task.